Hip & Knee Conditions

 Hip Dysplasia

 Developmental dysplasia of the hip (DDH) or Hip dysplasia is a condition which is seen in infants and young children as a result of developmental problems in the hip joint.
 The femur (thigh bone) partially or completely slips out of the hip socket causing dislocation at the hip joint.
-It is most common in first born babies with a family history of the disorder.
-The exact cause for hip dysplasia is not known.
-Genetic factors play an important role in causing this birth defect.

 Knee Arthritis

 Like other joints that carry your weight, your knees are at risk for "wear and tear" arthritis.
 The smooth articular cartilage (cushion) that helps your knee joint glide may wear thin.
 Generally, the pain of arthritis develops gradually, although sudden onset is also possible.
-The knee may become stiff and swollen, making it difficult to move.

 Knee Osteonecrosis